 School of Education records are sealed thirty (30) days after the conferral of a degree.
 After this date, no changes will be made to a student’s academic record.

 Note: Some programs may have additional grading requirements.
-For further details, please refer to the individual program descriptions in this catalog.
+For further details, please refer to the individual program descriptions in this catalogue.

 Alternative Grading Scale

 Some courses may choose to employ a Pass (P)/Fail (F) grading system rather than a letter-based grading scale (as outlined in the above table).
 In such cases, the award of a Pass (P) grade is equivalent to the award of a “B” grade or above, while the award of a Fail (F), and the consequences thereof, equate to the award of an “F” grade in the letter-based grading scale.
 The use of the Pass (P)/Fail (F) grading system for courses should be clearly stated in the course syllabus.

 NOTE: **Beginning March 2020, Johns Hopkins University was affected by the global COVID-19 pandemic.
 Grading policies (from the Spring 2020 semester through to the Summer 2021 semester) were modified so that students were allowed to switch any of their courses from a letter grading method to Pass/Fail.
 During that time, the award of a Pass (P) grade was equivalent to the award of a “B-“ grade or above.